kiwi0fruit/jats/README.md

 | 8   | +Ag./⁠-⁠Bd.   | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | +3  | +3  | -3  | -3  | -3  | -3  | +3  | +3  |

 **There is a hypothesys that 8 Reinin-Khizhnyak axes are the only axes that have independent variation if we are to try to interpret Reinin axes as independent factors (correcting their dependence first).
 8 Reinin axes would have independent variation and 7 would not (and would be fully determined by 8 Reinin-Khizhnyak axes).**

+#### 11.3.1 Seven Complementary Reinin-Khizhnyak axes

+Other 7 Reinin axes can be called Complementary Reinin-Khizhnyak axes.

 ### 11.4 Non-standard dominant Khizhnyak functions